oldProjectss/Todo-list-with-webpack/README.md

 ### Install

-To get the project locally, run `git clone git@github.com:Ismailco/Awesome-books_JavaScript-objects.git`
+To get the project locally, run `git clone git@github.com:Ismailco/Todo-list-with-webpack.git`

 ### Usage

-This project helps you store your favorite books right in your navigator.
+This project is a To-Do app that let you stor your todo taskes in an object.

 ### Run tests